 You can already ditch your house key by having a HomeKit lock, but ditching the keyring entirely isn't possible yet.
 Most cars need a key fob present to be driven, and while Apple has a solution for this, it will take some time to get into most customers' hands.

-At WWDC 2020, Apple announced a new API for iOS 14 just for building digital car keys, aptly named CarKey.
+At WWDC 2020, Apple announced a new API for iOS 14 to build digital car keys, aptly named CarKey.
 This system requires specific hardware and support from the car manufacturer, and the technology won't be widely supported at launch.

 Owners of the vehicle will be able to generate restricted keys, as well.
 Apple has not detailed what a restricted key's capabilities are at this time.

 Tokenized access to the car is handled similarly to credit cards stored within Apple Pay wallets.
-Only the owner's phone and token — or any keys they've shared with others — can access the vehicle.
+Only the owner's phone and token can access the vehicle or any keys they've shared with others.

 Apple announced BMW as its first partner to implement CarKey.
 The partnership is due to the companies' shared relationship with the Car Connectivity Consortium (CCC).